kyutai-labs/tts_longeval/README.md

 The great [English normalizer](https://github.com/openai/whisper/blob/main/whisper/normalizers/english.py) released by OpenAI has been heavily used to normalize english texts before computing WER.
 In particular, it tries to convert all numbers and ordinals to an all digits version.
 It also aims at supporting amounts of money with cents etc.
 One fun side quest for this repo was to reimplement a similar version for French, which you can find in `tts_longeval/normalizers/french.py`.
-It is not quite as complete, and honestly just using the English version on French gives nearly the same nubmers, but it was fun to play with [Parsy](https://parsy.readthedocs.io/en/latest/).
+It is not quite as complete, and honestly just using the English version on French gives nearly the same WER results, but it was fun to play with [Parsy](https://parsy.readthedocs.io/en/latest/).
 In particular, Parsy helps simplifying a lot the definition of the grammar and transformation over the text, while being super lightweight.